JosephDillman/Data-analysis-and-visualization-of-ice-hockey-turnovers-1st-Place-VANSASH-2017/README.md

 conducting statistical analysis.

-The judges liked our graphics, originality and applicability to coaching/management and as a result our group of mostly first years with no hackathon experience won!
+The judges liked our graphics, originality and applicability to coaching/management and as a result our group of mostly first years with no hackathon experience won first among 100 others!

 Although my matlab code requires the canucks spreadsheet data to be imported, I signed a non disclosure agreement form that does not allow me to publicly post the canucks